AvePazuzu/CryptoCloud/walkpath/README.md

-This program reads the dir it is in, fetches the file names and writes it to a .txt.
+This program reads the dir it is in, fetches the file names and writes them to a .txt.